Welcome to the Ohio Teaching Artist Roster

 The Ohio Teaching Artist Roster is committed to equal opportunity, nondiscrimination, and inclusion in all aspects of this project.
 This roster does not discriminate on the basis of race, ethnicity, color, religion, gender identity, marital status, national origin, ancestry, age, sexual orientation, visible or hidden disability, socio-economic status, or veteran status.
 Teaching artists and roster participants work with a wide variety of students and adults and are encouraged to take this into consideration and be supportive and mindful of different needs.

 Accessibility features were considered during the project’s development and are part of ongoing maintenance.
-If you cannot access any part of this project, please email Jodi Kushins at jodi.kushins@oac.ohio.gov or call 614-728-4481.
+If you need further assistance, please email Jodi Kushins at jodi.kushins@oac.ohio.gov or call 614-728-4481.

-For the purposes of this resource, the Ohio Teaching Artist Roster adopts the Berklee College of Music’s definition of “teaching artist” (also called “artist educator”) as:
+The Ohio Teaching Artist Roster adopts the Berklee College of Music’s definition of “teaching artist” (also known as an “artist educator”) as:

 an individual who self-identifies as a practicing professional artist, with a dual career as an educator.1

 Teaching artists are not arts teachers employed by schools.
-They are community members who partner with schools and other educational providers to deliver performances, workshops, and/or longer-term residency programs.
-Teaching artists work to supplement and build on existing arts and non-arts curricula and do not supplant the work of licensed or certified arts educators.
+Rather they are independent practioners who partner with schools and other arts, cultural, and community organizations to deliver educational performances, workshops, and residency programs.
+When working in schools, teaching artists serve as curricular collaborators helping supplement and build on existing arts and non-arts curricula and do not supplant the work of licensed or certified arts educators.

 1. Berklee College of Music, “Career Communities: What does a Teaching Artist do?”
 Career Communities.
 Accessed December 2022.